mehmetc/jQuery.PRIMO/README.md

     <script type='text/javascript' src='/primo_library/libweb/jqprimo/jquery.PRIMO.min.js'></script>
 ```

-If you do not have shell access to your server you can use "File Uploader"(Primo Home > Primo Utilities > File Uploader)
+If you do not have shell access to your server you can ask ExLibris to upload these.
-on the backend but you will not be able to upload the helper files.
-I have no solution for this besides asking ExLibris to upload these.
+We are working closely with ExLibris to make this a part of Primo.

 The helper files will add extra functionality to the library like looking up records id in a deduped record, get the original record, ...